mefengl/vscode-i-dont-care-about-commit-message/README.md

 - Add shortcuts to the commands and use them like popping bubble wrap with this AI git extension!

 ## Settings

+### Use GitHub Copilot

+Enable `useCopilot` option to use GitHub Copilot for generating commit messages instead of OpenAI API.
+This requires an active GitHub Copilot subscription.

+To select a specific Copilot model, use the command `AI Git Commit: Select Copilot Model`.

 ### Model